silverlining2242/I2P_HW/README.md

 13391(fin-4)_domoConductor
 14180(fin-5)_domoCircularInsert

-opeartions: Add front, back, insert after certain node, swap (1) If we need to opearte the certain node, we should start from the head and get to the node we need to operate.
+operations: Add front, back, insert after certain node, swap (1) If we need to opearte the certain node, we should start from the head and get to the node we need to operate.
 (2) In the function, we declare the Node locally, how we can still print it in main function ?